mdyd-dev/product-marketplace-template/README.md

 ### e2e tests

 Testcafe tests are located in `test/` directory.
-To run tests you have to seed test data by:
+To run tests first you have to seed test data by:
 ```
   pos-cli data import --path=./seed/data.zip --zip <YOUR_ENV_NAME>
 ```